 .ai file, but WordPress won’t let me upload it.
 Perhaps these images will do for now.
 Let me know if there’s any other source material you’d like for your endeavors.

 Yeah, it may not seem weird at first, but I have less than 50 subscribers.
 What do I have to do to get some love?!
 I’ll even make it easy for you.
-Here are all the links to learn everything you might want to know about becoming a subscriber:
+Head over to Patreon to learn more!

 Subscriptions are how I keep the programming content free.
 If you like to keep that kind of content free to the public, consider subscribing.
-As an added bonus, I’m still hoarding keychains, so you’ll probably get one of those in the mail after you subscribe.
+As an added bonus, I’m still hoarding keychains, so you might get one of those in the mail after you subscribe.

 That’s about all I could come up with.
 If you have any suggestions for weird ways to support your favorite websites, let me know in the comments.
 The weirder the better.